 Can I Bring My Dog on the Hampton Jitney?

-… as long as your pet is in a D.O.T. approved carrier that you are able to carry onboard with you.
+Another option for out-of-town travel is the Hampton Jitney.
+Dogs are okay as long as they are in carriers that you are able to carry onboard with you.
 Pets must remain in carriers at all times.
 There is a charge of $10 to travel with your pet.
-Keep in mind that your pet, in its carrier, will have to travel on your lap if the coach is full.
+Keep in mind that your pet will have to travel on your lap if the coach is full.
+(In its carrier!)

 I called Hampton Jitney’s North Folk office to see if there was a size restriction.
 The charming lady I spoke to said there’s no weight restriction, but “you can’t bring your Saint Bernard on!”
 She reiterated the policy that you need to be able to easily carry your dog on board in a carrier.

-Shared Car Services: Can I Bring My Dog on Uber?
+Can I Bring My Dog in an Uber or Lyft?

 Lyft has a similar policy: “Unless the passenger has a service animal, it’s entirely up to the driver whether or not to allow the passenger’s pet in the vehicle.
 We advise passengers to call their drivers right after their requests are accepted to confirm that it’s okay to bring their pets.”

-Can I Bring My Dog on NYC Taxis?
+Can I Bring My Dog in NYC Taxis?

 Can I Bring My Dog on NYC Ferries and NYC Water Taxis?

-Can I Bring My Dog on NYC Busses and NYC Subways?
+Can I Bring My Dog on NYC Buses and NYC Subways?

 We here at Urban Dog hope you and your pooches have great adventures on the road!